innayarantseva/opinary-challenge/README.md

     </script>
 ```

+This function was taken from the article above.

 #### Configuring question and options

 We need to pass a configuration object with an `init` function like this: